Lionel Messi to PSG: A transfer where only money talks | DW | 08.08.2021

 His best moments on the field remain unparalleled but, looking back, already seem sepia-toned.
 The Messi and Barcelona story already feels like a throwback to an old era, with the club he leaves behind a very different one that he made his debut for in 2005.

 More than just about the numbers – his numbers were astounding – Messi is an artist.
 He arrived in Barcelona as a kid with a dream in 2000.
 He became an icon.
-Messi will always be synonymous with Barcelona, regardless of what follows.
+Messi will always be synonymous with Barcelona, regardless of what follows, but Barcelona will never be the same without him.

 "I've got nothing confirmed," Messi said.
-"I have had a lot of calls and a lot of clubs were interested.
-At the moment, I've not got anything closed, but we are talking about a lot of things."
+"I have had a lot of calls and a lot of clubs are interested.
+At the moment, I've not got anything closed, but we are talking."

 Messi is keeping his cards close to his chest, but is widely expected to join PSG on a two-year deal.
 It will be one last throw of the dice that sees him link up with friend, compatriot and soon-to-be coach Mauricio Pochettino.
 And also his old Barca teammate Neymar, as they and Kylian Mbappe will form a sensational forward line.